|Remove||Item||Quantity × Price|

-Dungeons on a Dime (DOAD) was founded in November of 2018 as an answer to many different needs in the tabletop roleplaying community.
-The magazine set out to:
+Dungeons on a Dime (DOAD) was founded in December of 2018 as an answer to many different needs in the tabletop roleplaying community.
+I set out to:

 - Make Roleplaying More Accessible through easy to use resources, inclusively written characters and open ended stories.

 - Teach New Skills, such as how to run your first game, what content to prepare for a roleplaying game, and to highlight other learning moments.

 - Create Work For Entry Level Creatives by always paying for work, giving priority to emmerging illustrators and giving them the credit they deserve.

 In the past, we learned to play roleplaying games through friends that already knew the rules.
 This 'apprenticeship' system allowed new players to learn the ropes with the comfort and support of their friends, make new acquantances, and in turn pass these skills on.

 In recent years, there has been rapidly growing interest in Dungeons and Dragons from shows like Community, Stranger Things and Critical Role.
 Today, many people come to the hobby with no experience and no one to show them the way, or are returning with little time to spare to pour over rulebooks in their free time.